N'Golo Kanté: 2016–2018: League and FA Cup champion

-2018–22: European and World champion
+2018–2023: European and World champion

-He signed a new five-year contract at Chelsea on 23 November 2018, making him Chelsea's highest paid player.
+He signed a new five-year contract at Chelsea on 23 November 2018, making him Chelsea's highest-paid player.
 Kanté scored the first goal of Chelsea's 2–1 EFL Cup semi-final second leg win at home to Tottenham Hotspur.
 The score was tied 2–2 on aggregate at the end of 90 minutes, with Chelsea winning the shootout 4–2.
 Kanté scored on his 300th club appearance, a 2–2 home draw against Burnley on 22 April.
 Despite not being fully fit, Kanté started the 2018–19 Europa League final and dominated Arsenal's midfield as Chelsea won 4–1.

 Kanté started the 2019 Premier League campaign from the bench as Chelsea suffered a 4–0 away defeat to Manchester United.
-He has been out for almost a month including missing the Champions League opener against Valencia because of ankle injury.
+He had been out for almost a month including missing the Champions League opener against Valencia because of ankle injury.
 Kanté scored the only goal in a 1–2 loss against Liverpool at Stamford Bridge on 22 September 2019.
-His first goal of the season was nominated for the Premier League Goal of the Month award along with his Chelsea teammate, Fikayo Tomori.
+His first goal of the season was nominated for the Premier League Goal of the Month award along with his Chelsea teammate Fikayo Tomori.
 Kanté marked his 150th Chelsea appearance with a goal against Manchester City, in a 1–2 away defeat on 23 November.
 Later that month Kanté revealed he decided against moving to PSG and said, "‘Sometimes we do not necessarily know where we want to go, but we know what we have."
 He said he felt good in London and had faith in the project at Chelsea.

 In May 2020 during the COVID-19 pandemic, Kanté chose to train from home after Chelsea resumed training on site.
 The club supported his stance, even if he would miss the rest of the season.
 Kanté impressed in the Premier League opener against Brighton & Hove Albion, in a 3–1 away win on 14 September 2020.